If you have membership related questions not covered below, send your question to email@example.com.

-No, as non-members can participate in most activities for a fee of $10.
+No, non-members can participate in most activities for a fee of $10.
 All non-members (and members) must register for an event on our calendar.
 This registration must be done in advance of the event.
-The $10 non-membership fee can be credited towards membership if you decide to join within six months of that activity or event.
+The $10 non-membership fee can be credited (one time only) towards membership if you decide to join within six months of that activity or event.

 You can make a secure online payment using PayPal.
 Within PayPal you can use VISA or MasterCard.
-If you prefer to pay by cheque, please make the cheque payable to "Toronto Bicycling Network Inc" and send it to: Toronto Bicycling Network Inc. 131 Bloor Street West Suite 200.
-Box 279 Toronto, ON M5S 1R8
+If you prefer to pay by cheque, please make the cheque payable to "Toronto Bicycling Network Inc" and send it to: Toronto Bicycling Network Inc. 3230 Yonge St. Box 1703 Toronto, ON M4N 3P6

-Yes, there is a special student membership available, at a cost of $25, for full-time students at post-secondary institutions that are at least 18 years of age.
-If you qualify for the student membership, then complete the membership profile form and submit a copy of your student ID via email or regular mail.
+Yes, there is a special student membership available, at a cost of $30, for full-time students at post-secondary institutions that are at least 18 years of age.
+If you qualify for the student membership, then complete the membership profile form and submit a copy of your student ID via email to firstname.lastname@example.org.

 Your membership expires twelve months after date of joining.
 A membership renewal reminder is emailed to you three weeks before your membership expires and at regular intervals after that; if one does not renew within 90 days of expiry, then one has to re-join as a ‘new’ member.
 Renewal can be done online by logging into the TBN website.

-Review the ride classifications but if you are not sure where you fit in, TBN recommends you try an ‘Urban Roller’ class of ride that is offered on Saturday and Sunday mornings, as well as Wednesday, Thursday and Friday nights; if ‘Urban Roller’ is too fast for you, then try a ‘Leisure Wheeler’ ride.
+Review the ride classifications but if you are not sure where you fit in, TBN recommends you try an ‘Urban Roller’ class of ride that is offered on weekend mornings, as well as Wednesday, Thursday and Friday nights; if ‘Urban Roller’ is too fast for you, then try a ‘Leisure Wheeler’ ride.

 Your bicycle should be in good working order; bring a water bottle, spare inner tube, patch kit, pump and tire levers.
 If you are a TBN member, bring your membership card.
-Otherwise, please bring a $5 cash guest fee.
 The wearing of helmets is mandatory on all TBN rides irrespective of provincial law; it is recommended that CPSC, CSA, SNELL or ANSI approved helmets are worn.
 Lights are mandatory on all evening rides that finish after dusk, in accordance with the Highway Traffic Act.
-It's also good to bring a bit of cash, water with electrolytes, a Visa card, and a phone.
+It's also good to bring a bit of cash, water with electrolytes, a credit card, and a phone.
 You should download or print the route map or the cuesheet for the ride.
 See How to to Join the RideWithGPS Club Account for instructions on getting access to our routes.